Origin of Superman: Smallville

 The television series Smallville is a reimagining of the Superman mythology, starting from Clark Kent's teenage years.
 The series is named after Clark Kent's home town and focuses on the challenges he faces growing up in the rural midwest, while also discovering his super powers and the details of his alien origins.
 The series creators and cast specified that the series is about Clark Kent and not Superman, and that the character would not appear in costume or fly in the series.
-However, by series end, at least one of these rules was broken.
+By series end, however, at least one of these rules was broken.

 The series begins with the arrival of Kal-El's spacecraft in Smallville during a massive meteor shower that affects the rural town for years to come.
 Jonathan and Martha Kent find the child and adopt him with the help of Lionel Luthor.
 The Kents raise Clark and instruct him that he must not reveal his powers to anyone.
 Clark initially becomes friends with Lex Luthor, but Lex's obsession with learning Clark's secret drives them to become enemies.

 Clark is aware of his super-speed, super-strength and invulnerability in the series pilot.
 In subsequent episodes and seasons, he discovers other abilities, including X-ray vision, heat vision, super hearing and super breath.
 Clark has demonstrated his ability to fly while under Jor-El's control, but does not know how to use this ability at will.

 Details about the planet Krypton are revealed slowly over the course of the series.
 Clark learns of the planet and his alien origins from Dr. Virgil Swann.
 He later discovers that Jor-El had programmed his memory and will into the spacecraft that carried Clark to Earth.
 Through Jor-El, Clark learns that Zod's ambition to conquer Krypton led to the planet's destruction.
 Clark's journey is completed in the last episode of the series, when he dons the costume and becomes Superman to stop Apokolips from colliding with Earth.